Elena of Montenegro: Exile and death

 Following the war, on 9 May 1946, Victor Emmanuel III abdicated in favour of their son Umberto, and the former king assumed the title of Count of Pollenzo.
-On 2 June 1946 a referendum resulted in 52 percent of voters favouring an Italian republic over the monarchy.
+On 2 June 1946 a referendum resulted in 54 percent of voters favouring an Italian republic over the monarchy.
 The republic was formally proclaimed four days later, and the House of Savoy's reign over Italy formally ended on 12 June 1946.
 Elena and Victor Emmanuel III went to Egypt, where they were welcomed with great honor by King Farouk, but forced to live the rest of their lives in exile.
 Victor Emmanuel III died a year later of pulmonary congestion in Alexandria.
 Elena stayed in Egypt a short time before moving to France.
-There, in Montpellier, she was diagnosed with a severe form of cancer, and died in November 1952 while having surgery to treat it.
+There, in Montpellier, she was diagnosed with a severe form of cancer, and died in November 1952 of pulmonary embolism while having surgery to treat it.

 65 years after her death, on 15 December 2017, the remains of Elena were repatriated from Montpellier, to the sanctuary of Vicoforte, near Turin.
 The remains of Victor Emmanuel III were transferred two days later from Alexandria, and interred alongside hers.

-Faith, Cause of beatification and canonization
+Beatification process

 In recognition of her great faith and the charitable activities she supported, Pope Pius XI bestowed on her the highest honour at that time for a woman, the Golden Rose of Christianity, twice, in 1930 and 1937.
-In 2001, on the occasion of the opening of the celebrations for the 50th anniversary of the death of Queen Elena, the bishop of Montpellier opened the diocesan process for her beatification process.

-With the opening of her cause, the late Queen has been accorded the title Servant of God.
+In 2001, on the occasion of the opening of the celebrations for the 50th anniversary of the death of Queen Elena, the bishop of Montpellier opened the diocesan process for her beatification.
+With the opening of her cause, she has been accorded the title Servant of God.